Lukas-Straube/NEON_Internship_Public/GEE_Nightmare/README.md

 ```java
  'uris': [`gs://tall_2017/2017_TALL_3_Band${e}.tif`]
  ```
  The only thing that needs to be done first is the tiles to be uploaded to the Google Cloud.
 Once there you can access the 'image/asset' link by entering the bucket where you uploaded the images and clicking on anyone of them.
-You will see a table and one of the rows is named URI, that will be the same for all your pictures given you used Tristans band image creator, with the only diffrence being the band number at then end.
+You will see a table and one of the rows is named URI, that will be the same for all your pictures given you used Tristan’s band image creator, with the only difference being the band number at the end.
  Once you have the link you need to just trim it to replace the unique parts of the manifest creation as seen here:
  ```java
  //original